 - the MoneySmart fact sheet “Love and Loans”;

-- the loan offer.
+- the banks loan offer.

-Because we want to properly understand the nature of the agreement so that we can prepare ahead of you meeting with us.
+Because we want to properly understand the nature of the agreement so that we can prepare ahead of the meeting with us.
 That allows us to spend our time with you giving advice and not reading the documents.
 While we are very familiar with most of the lenders standard set of documents, from time to time there are changes and mistakes made.

 In the case of complex loans for SMSF and Trusts we always draw a mud map of the structure of the loan prior to ensure everyone understands.
 This requires we have the documents prior.